Common 529 Questions

 Q. Which type of plan is better?

-A. It depends upon the college plans, investment needs and goals of the family.
-Most states have created innovative college savings programs individually designed to reflect the unique needs of its citizens.
-The plans offer affordable, flexible, and tax-advantaged options that can ensure the door of opportunity is open for our children to access higher education.
-While prepaid tuition plans offer the opportunity to assure future tuition payments, savings plan assets can be used for tuition and other qualified expenses such as room and board.
+A. It depends upon the education goals and investment needs of the family.
+Most states have created innovative programs individually designed to reflect the unique needs of its citizens.
+The plans offer affordable, flexible, and tax-advantaged options that can ensure the door of opportunity is open for our children to access post-secondary education.
+While prepaid tuition plans offer the opportunity to assure future tuition payments, savings plan assets can be used for tuition and other qualified expenses such as room and board, books, fees and required equipment.
 Some states offer their citizens both types of programs, giving families the option to choose the 529 plan that is right for them.
-It’s also important to consider that many families choose more than one investment option in order to diversify their college savings portfolios.
+It’s also important to consider that many families choose more than one investment option in order to diversify their savings strategy.

 Q. Who can be a beneficiary?